 The SAS courses are only available to exchange students and can be taken in addition to your regular studies during your exchange period.
 All courses are worth 7.5 ECTS credits.
 Check this website for application information www.lunduniversity.lu.se/sas.
 The SAS courses are as demanding as any other course and include both exams and assignments.
 You must attend the introductory lecture and may not withdraw from the course without informing the relevant department first.

-At the moment the IIIEE offers one SAS course.
+Currently the IIIEE offers one SAS course: Greening the Economy - Lessons from Scandinavia (7,5 credits).
 Course plan: SASI01

 Spring semester 2018